jan-vince/smallgdpr/README.md

 Be careful not to violate your local laws!

+#### Default checked

+Scripts in these groups will not run but in modal window they will be pre-checked.

 #### Scripts

 You can add one or more scripts to selected group